magento/devdocs/src/live-search/synonyms.md

 ## Setup and configuration

-Live Search synonyms are created and maintained from the {{site.data.var.ee}} Admin and are separate from native synonyms.
+Live Search synonyms are separate from native synonyms, and are created and maintained from the Live Search Synonyms tab in the {{site.data.var.ee}} Admin.
 The synonym setup has no impact on requests.

 After a synonym is saved in the Admin, it can take up to two hours for the changes to index and re-cache, and for the storefront search results to reflect the change.